Content type elements reference

 - Learn more about generating URL slugs from text elements.

-- Learn when to use components in the Rich text element.
+- Learn when to use components in Rich text elements.